Understand the crucial difference between business requirements and software requirements, and why it matters.

 Why it matters

-When you buy enterprise software, you are interested in WHAT the software can do.
+When you buy ERP software, you are interested in WHAT the software can do to create business value.
 You really don’t care HOW it does it, as long as it meets your business requirements.
-That is why buying enterprise software like ERP is a business decision rather than an IT decision.
+That is why buying ERP software is always a business decision rather than an IT decision.